MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-cross-report-drill-through.md

 # [Power BI service](#tab/powerbi-service)

-1. In Power BI service, select the workspace that contains your target and source reports.
+1. Select the workspace that contains your target and source reports.
 1. Next to the source report name in the workspace list, select the **More options** symbol, and then select **Settings**.
 1. Near the bottom of the **Settings** pane, under **Cross-report drillthrough**, select **Allow visuals in this report to use drill-through targets from other reports**, and then select **Save**.